semuhi/semuhi.github.io/resume.md

 ## Research Grants

+- (2023) IHS Research Grant for online survey experiments in Turkey
 - (2022) Hayek Fund by the IHS, George Mason Uni. for my research on the business support for autocracies
 - (2022) Travel, Research, Engagement Grant by POMEPS to fund my research on depolarization
 - (2021) Priority Theme Small Grants Fund by EGAP to fund my research on depolarization